 The newly-named Central Catholic High School moved to its present location in 1952.
 The original Central Catholic campus consisted of the main office wing, library, 15 classrooms, patio, cafeteria, kitchen, coaches’ office, and locker room facilities.
 The school erected a statue of Mary in 1957 that still graces the campus today.
 In September 1961, the school chose St. Thomas Aquinas as its patron and official name.

-The 1970 school year welcomed Reverend Vincent T. Kelly who continues to lead the charge as Supervising Principal.
+The 1970 school year welcomed Reverend Vincent T. Kelly to lead the charge as Supervising Principal.
 A few years later Sister John Norton joined Fr.
 Kelly to bring Aquinas to prominence.
 In 1979, Brian Piccolo Memorial Stadium welcomed fans to its inaugural football game where the Raiders beat Cardinal Gibbons.
 Aquinas recognized its first National Merit Scholars, with 10 finalists, qualifying by the end of the decade.

 Advancements in science prompted the construction of the John A. Kelly Building.
 The opening of The Bienes Center for the Performing Arts provided STA with a venue for showcasing school and community performances in drama, dance, art, and music.
 Offering quality training and competition facilities, the newly built Smith Center enhanced the entire athletic program.
 Recently, a surge in educational technology emerged onto the STA campus with the construction of the Innovation Center, providing teachers and students with state-of-the-art technology in the most ideal collaborative learning environments.